-- The current situation could be described as a drift toward a non-uniform currency in the U.S. - One suspects that consumers and businesses will not like a non-uniform currency in which many types of currency trade simultaneously at a variety of prices in a local market. - Currencies have to be reliable and hold their value.
-This is probably why government backing has been important historically, combined with a stable monetary policy that promotes stability of the currency. - The Venezuelan example fails the second part of this test.
+- The current situation could be described as a drift toward a nonuniform currency in the U.S. - One suspects that consumers and businesses will not like a nonuniform currency in which many types of currency trade simultaneously at a variety of prices in a local market. - Currencies have to be reliable and hold their value.
+This is probably why government backing has been important historically, combined with a stable monetary policy that promotes stability of the currency.